dataclay/event-scripts/README.md

 >              }
 >  }
 >  ```
->  + For passing information from Templater's data source, enter a [custom argument macro]() by prefixing a column name or property key with a `$` symbol, and append that macro to the script's absolute path or full command.
-See [Passing job details to event scripts]() below for more information.
+>  + For passing information from Templater's data source, enter a custom argument macro by prefixing a column name or property key with a `$` symbol, and append that macro to the script's absolute path or full command.
+See [Using job details to event scripts]() below for more information.
 The following example shows how you would pass the values of the `album-name` and `release-date` columns from Templater's connected spreadsheet to the registered Windows Batch script `setup-folder.bat`.
 >  ```
 > {
 >    "prefs" : {